CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2C - Orbits.md

 ```
 Considering that $(x_{\text{Sun}}, y_{\text{Sun}}, z_{\text{Sun}}) = (0, 0, 0)$, equation $32$ proves equation $5$.

+### Algorithm to Calculate the Ephemeris of a Planet
+1. Choose a time $t$.
+2. Calculate where the planet would be along its orbit at this time using equations $25$, $26$, and $19$.
+3. Transform this to heliocentric ecliptic cartesian coordinates by equation $31$.
+4. Repeat step $2$ and $3$ for Earth.
+5. Calculate the geocentric ecliptic cartesian coordinates of the planet by equation $32$.
+6. Use equations $2$ and $3$ to convert to spherical coordinates, either ecliptic or equatorial.
+7. Increment $t$ by some amount $\Delta t$ and repeat.

 #### Example 7
 <div align="center">
 <table>